steanlab/steanlab.github.io/Thinkpad_X220/Readme.md

 5) [Adapter](https://commons.wikimedia.org/wiki/File:M.2_dual_SSD_to_SATA_adapter_PCB_with_hardware_switch.jpg) with hardware switch enabling connection of 2x M.2 SSDs and switching between them.
 <img src="https://upload.wikimedia.org/wikipedia/commons/d/da/M.2_dual_SSD_to_SATA_adapter_PCB_with_hardware_switch.jpg" width="600" alt="2x M.2 SSD to SATA adapter">

+6) Adapter with [Bluetooth Daughter Card (BDC)](https://www.thinkwiki.org/wiki/Bluetooth_Daughter_Card_slot) slot and Hirose DF12B(3.0)-14DP-0.5V connector to USB 2.0.
+When using modern WiFi cards with integrated Bluetooth, this slot becomes available for custom use.
+Originally the slot operates at 3.3V (200 mA max), so the adapter uses a step-up converter to 5V.

+7) Adapter/converter from standard 7.9-5.5mm power port to USB Type-C Power Delivery.
+The module contains a PD trigger chip.
+X220 expects 20V with PS_ON signal (READY pin, 10kΩ to GND), which the PD trigger emulates.
+The original connector is a simple 4-pin scheme (+20V, GND, ID, READY), compatible with drop-in modules.
+65W PD charger provides 20V/3.25A, 90W — 20V/4.5A.